carloocchiena/blackhat_python_book_code/Chapter 4/README.md

+## Notes for this chapter of the book

 Scapy for Python3 is commonly found under Kamene libs https://kamene.readthedocs.io/en/latest/introduction.html The cv2 module is now replaced by open-cv python.
 See: <br>
 - https://pypi.org/project/opencv-python/